-8.2.1.2 Congestion Mitigation
+8.2.1.3 Congestion Mitigation

 Consistent with Schedule 6 of the PJM Operating Agreement, a Market Efficiency proposal must substantially relieve congestion on one or more PJM identified congestion drivers.
 Substantial relief will be determined as either: at least 50% of the modeled congestion on the identified flowgate, or an annual average congestion reduction of \$1 million on the identified flowgate.
-PJM identified congestion drivers may be either energy or capacity market congestion.
+PJM identified congestion drivers may be either energy market congestion or Reliability Pricing Model (RPM) economic constraints.

-8.2.1.3 Benefit/Cost (B/C)
+8.2.1.4 Benefit/Cost (B/C)

-Consistent with Schedule 6 of the PJM Operating Agreement, a Market Efficiency proposal addressing one or more identified congestion driver must meet a B/C ratio threshold of at least 1.25:1, calculated over the first 15 years of the life of the proposal.
+Consistent with Schedule 6 of the PJM Operating Agreement, a Market Efficiency proposal addressing one or more identified congestion driver must meet a B/C ratio threshold of at least 1.25:1.
 The B/C ratio is calculated using the procedure described in Manual 14B, section 2.6.5.
 The Market Efficiency Discount Rate and Fixed Carrying Charge Rate are subject to change for any given 24-month Market Efficiency cycle.
-Therefore, during every cycle, these values are published along with other

-Market Efficiency input assumptions.
+Therefore, during every cycle, these values are published along with other Market Efficiency input assumptions.
 Rates published during the 2016/17 cycle are documented in the Appendix.